appfoundry/Reliant/README.md

 =======

 Reliant is a Dependency Injection ([DI](http://martinfowler.com/articles/injection.html "Martin Fowler never lies") framework for Objective-C, both for OS X and iOS.
-It's goal is to make it's use as simple as possible, while not limiting it's possibilities.
+Its goal is to make it's use as simple as possible, while not limiting it's possibilities.
 It aims to have as little impact as possible on your project code.
 It also aims to be loyal to Objective-C's [dynamic](http://stackoverflow.com/questions/125367/dynamic-type-languages-versus-static-type-languages) nature.